antonio-fernandez-campagna/Autonomous_Stretcher/README.md

 ## Description

-The project aims to make able any stretcher move autonomously on a hospital from point A to point B avoiding obstacles in real-time.
+The prorgams approach is to enable any stretcher to move autonomously in a hospital or given closed enclosured avoiding obstacles in real-time.

-So, just changing some components of the stretcher will become an autonomous stretcher!
+So, just by changing some components of a stretcher it will become autonomous.

 ## Robot hardware requirements